Purpose

 Assess & Improve

-Reproducers can assess and improve the computational reproducibility of published scientific claims through a four-stage process based on the Guide for Accelerating Computational Reproducibility in Economics.
+Users can assess and improve computational reproducibility through a structured four-stage process using our Guide for Accelerating Computational Reproducibility.

 Review & Collaborate